 - Don’t forget to take a look at your side amenities – Do you remember when you had those benches and waste receptacles installed?
 If not, these may have been stuck out there many years ago and forgotten, becoming chipped and haggard.
 You may not notice how they look, but a customer or potential employee will.
 Take a good look around key points of the property: entry ways, employee break areas, and any other spaces people pass through.
 Then decide what needs to be repaired, replaced or improved.
 A refresh in any of these areas says, “We care.
 We pay attention to details.
 And we’ll pay attention to you, too.”

-Let's Make 2019 A Year to Count On
+Let's Make it A Year to Count On

 Planning ahead is always a good idea.
 Making well-informed business decisions, even better.
 Yes, costs are going up – as they do in almost every sector of the economy.
 But there’s no need to feel frustrated or overwhelmed with planning your 2019 landscaping budget.